ahlstromcj/seq66/README.md

             See the user manual for how this works.
         *   Added a "File / Import / Import Playlist" command.
             See the user manual for how this works.
+        *   Made virtual port names in ALSA more consistent.
+        *   Added Preferences item for the BPM Precision setting.
         *   Added contrib/code/ametro.c to provide ALSA test for MIDI clocking.
     *   Version 0.98.2:
         *   Fixed issue #74, where -1 for "no buss-override" was being converted